 - Right foot follows!
 And then come back to the ready position!

 You need to use small steps, during the cross-overs.
 If the cross-over is not very smooth, it is because the small step is missing.

 - Always use your toe to contact the ground.
 This will make you quick!

 This is the “cross-over” pattern.
-The specialty of Chinese player.
-This pattern helps Chinese player to use forehand to attack the ball on all of the table’s area.
+The specialty of Chinese players.
+This pattern helps Chinese players to use their forehands to attack the ball on all of the table’s areas.
 Ma Lin, Xu Xin, is the master of “cross-over” footwork.

 ©PINGSUNDAY.
 Unauthorized use, translation or duplication of this material is strictly prohibited.
 Link and excerpt may be used, provided that clear credit is given to PingSunday with the specific link to the original content.

 Sign up and join +65k readers.
 Get free coaching ebooks and coaching advice every week